 Here, there are a few debates about how it should be.
 Some use white chocolate as part of it; some don't.
 Some fillings are fluffier than others.
 And so on.

-After trying several recipes, I still lean towards the easy filling, a simple buttercream with powdered sugar.
+After trying several recipes, I still lean towards the easy filling, a simple vanilla buttercream with powdered sugar.
 It works so well, and it comes together so fast!

 The amount of filling and size of the sandwich cookies is up to you.